codeenigma/ce-provision/roles/aws/aws_ec2_autoscale_cluster/README.md

     #   cidr: "10.0.3.0/26"
     - az: b
       cidr_block: "10.0.3.64/26"
+      # Name of a public subnet in the same AZ.
+      public_subnet: public-b
     - az: c
       cidr_block: "10.0.3.128/26"
+      public_subnet: public-c
   instance_type: t2.micro
   key_name: "{{ ce_provision.username }}@{{ ansible_hostname }}" # This needs to match your "provision" user SSH key.
   ami_name: "example" # The name of an AMI image to use.
 Image must exists in the same region.